 Product/Designer: Vilda/Jonas Bohlin, Nordic/Kallio&Thau Collage/Front design

-HDK Academy of design
+HDK Academy of design and crafts,

 Works from the exhibition Playing by the rules? - a display of projects challenging a given rule or norm in a playful manner:

 New ruled paper - Notebooks that challenge the norm of taking notes.
 Ahyoung Kim

 Glass Play - Objects that aims to communicate the performance of the glassblower.
 Märta Louise Karlsson

 Dine together, to get there - A table that visualizes the importance of doing things together.
 Sofia Florell